MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 ## Generate a report with current configurations via PowerShell

-**Prerequisites**: Before running Defender for Identity PowerShell commands, make sure that you've downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).
+**Prerequisites**: Before running Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).

-Before you start creating new event and audit polices, we recommend that you run the following PowerShell command to generate a report of your current domain configurations:
+Before you start creating new event and audit policies, we recommend that you run the following PowerShell command to generate a report of your current domain configurations:

 ```powershell
 New-MDIConfigurationReport [-Path] [-Mode ] [-OpenHtmlReport]